turingschool/mod-0-curriculum/shared/calendaring.md

   <h3>Mod 0 Calendar</h3>
   <ul>
     <li>Consider what you are currently using for a calendaring tool.
 If you don't have anything, Google Calendar is a great place to start.</li>
+    <li>If you are in the Classic format for Mod 0, you'll need to plan out all 3 weeks of the course.
+If you are completing the Intensive format, you'll plan out only the single week.</li>
-    <li>Using the Trello board as a guide, create calendar events for the rest of the work left in Mod 0 to map out how your time might be used the rest of this week.
+    <li>Using the Mod 0 Site as a guide, create calendar events for the rest of the work left in Mod 0 to map out how your time might be used the rest of this week.
 We know you don't know how long something will take.
 Start with 1-2 hours for each assignment and you can always adjust.
 Remember, your calendar is a living document.</li>
+    <li>Create reminders for yourself to complete your midpoint and End-Of-Segment reflections in Slack.</li>
     <li>Add in any personal responsibilities you need to fulfill.</li>
     <li>Add in a reminder to reflect and adjust your calendar (to document what happened in the <em>past</em>) - probably at the end of each day.
 This will help you increase your awareness of where you spend your time.
 You may also use this time to look ahead to the upcoming day and make any adjustments.</li>
   </ul>